-You can’t go wrong with Pandan and coconut.
-Biting into a Nyonya Ondeh Ondeh is almost like an orgasm in the mouth.
-The melted coconut sugar in the flour ball bursts in your mouth and mixes so well with the Pandan flavored balls.
+You can't go wrong with Pandan and coconut.
+Biting into a Nyonya Ondeh Ondeh is so incredibly satisfying.
+The melted coconut sugar in the flour ball explodes in your mouth and mixes so well with the Pandan flavored balls.

 - Sift the flours and mix it with salt, sugar and Pandan Extract till you get a nice ball of dough.
 Add another 1-2 tbsp of water as needed.

 - Cut the dough into 12 pieces.
 Put them on a lightly floured surface (flour with the sweet rice flour).